hiivan/hiivan.github.io/_posts/2020-07-29-a-beginners-guide-to-note-taking-for-your-life.md

 ## Why I Take Notes.

-Oftentimes, when people think of taking notes, they associate it to *studying for an exam*.
+Oftentimes, when people think of taking notes, they associate it to studying for an exam.

 But the fact is, we are constantly learning new things everyday.
 So if you are all about living life to the fullest and improving yourself as a person, then why would you not transfer this concept of note-taking to your own personal life?

-One of the best thing *writing* things down can do for you is to __sharpen your thinking__.
+One of the best thing writing can do for you is to __sharpen your thinking__.
 Sitting down and putting the work to synthesizing your thoughts can help to produce better quality ideas.
 If I find myself having an abstract thought in my head that it is hard to express in words, penning them down can help to solidify and refine the idea.

 In the rest of the article, I will be going through my note-taking journey, and the various techniques & concepts I use to make my note-taking more effective.